For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 2. Think about why you're lending the cash

-Although this is incredibly decent of you, you can't make this your primary reason for lending them cash.
-That is, unless you can honestly say that you won't mind if you never see your money again.
+Although this is incredibly decent of you, you can't necessarily make this your primary reason for lending them cash.
+That is, unless you can honestly say you won't mind if you never see your money again.

 3. Why do they need the money?

-We can all agree that it's probably ok to lend your mate a few quid to help them pay the rent.
+We can all agree it's probably ok to lend your mate a few quid to help them pay the rent.
 But is that why they're asking you for money?

 4. Have they tried other ways to earn money?